UPTEC-F-23065/Modification-of-TALYS-for-TMC-simulations/README.md

 ## Overview of file modifications.

-In total, there are six TALYS source files that must be modified in order to make TALYS use a file specified by the user instead of the normal files in the Y<sub>ff</sub> - file libraries.
-There is a call chain in TALYS for retrieving the file name, and modifications must be made to the following source files. (input7.f is created and added to the TALYS source files.)
+There is a call chain in TALYS for retrieving a file name and in total, there are six TALYS source files that must be modified in order to make TALYS use a file specified by the user instead of the normal files in the Y<sub>ff</sub> - file libraries.
+The following source files must be modified. (input7.f is created and added to the TALYS source files.)
-TALYS
 - talys.cmb
 - talysinput.f
 - input7.f